 Vine water use and stress is another option for measuring irrigation effectiveness.
-Measurement methods such as leaf pressure bombs, sap flow monitors, and ET monitors allow for precision adaptive irrigation management but tend to come at a higher cost than soil moisture monitoring methods.
+Measurement methods such as pressure chamber (leaf water potential), porometer (stomatal conductance), sap flow monitors, and ET monitors allow for precision adaptive irrigation management but tend to come at a higher cost than soil moisture monitoring methods.
 As with the soil moisture monitoring techniques, vine water use and monitoring techniques can either use stationary sensors that need to be placed throughout the vineyard or handheld sensors that can be used in multiple locations.
 There are tradeoffs between the two types of vine monitoring techniques.
 Stationary sensors will provide constant real-time data but in specific locations.
 Mobile sensors are more flexible and can be used throughout but require operators to walk the vineyard.
-Pressure bombs can be taken on individual leaves to measure vine stress but only offer a single observation.
+Pressure chamber readings measure leaf water potential on an individual vine basis; measurements need to be replicated to be representative of trends across a larger managed area.
+Additionally, the need to perform readings at a certain time of day limit the total number of observations that can be collected in a day.
 ET can be continuously monitored by sensor and data logging systems such as Tule Technologies.
 Vine sap flow monitors can be permanently affixed to vines to measure continuous water flow.
 An industry white paper by Fruition Sciences (2023) reports there is a substantial opportunity to reduce vineyard water use.